The value of Silver Gelatin Prints or Gelatin Silver Prints

 Gelatin Silver prints are used only by the masters of photography such as the estates of Ansel Adams.
 Ruth Bernhard, or Sally Mann, Annie Leibovitz, Robert Mapplethorpe, and Michael Kenna and are treasured by collectors of fine art photography.

 Gelatin Silver Fiber black and white prints are the finest prints to preserve your family memories.
 The paper is thick, lush, with crisp whites, silvery grays, and deep rich blacks.
 The silver in the papers makes your images almost come alive.
 You want to touch them.
 Often there is a slight curl because they are printed wet and had to be air-dried.
 Think cashmere versus acrylic, leather versus vinyl, Ferrari versus Smart Car.

 These prints will last forever, for many generations, are of the highest possible quality, are only printed by artisans, not photo labs.
 They are much much more expensive because they require more work that the press of a print button.

-Gelatin Silver Fiber prints are 100% absolutely archival.
-Gelatin Silver Fiber prints can be found dating back to the 1800s and are collectors items.
-Gelatin Silver Fiber prints are made using a wet process, in the dark with chemistry called developer, stop, and fixer.
+Gelatin Silver Prints are 100% absolutely archival and can be found dating back to the 1800s.
+These collectors items are made using a wet process, in the dark with chemistry called developer, stop, and fixer.
 This is the same process that the black and white prints have been made for 100s of years.
 Gelatin Silver fiber prints are only available for black and white.